 Welsh Grand National Trend Analysis

-The trend factor which had produced 10+ winners and shows the best LSP, an LSP of +57.83 is when runners had 2 career places at the track.
-The worst performing factor that has failed to produce a single winner is when runners had 6 starts in the past year, when backing these the trend shows a record of 0-58.
+❌ The worst performing factor that has failed to produce a single winner is when runners had 6 starts in the past year, when backing these, the trend shows a record of 0-59.

-The course which has produced the most winners of the Welsh Grand National is Chepstow, there has been a total number of 7 winners of this race who ran at Chepstow last time out.
-The next best courses which have produced the second most winners are Newbury and Cheltenham, there has been a total number of 3 winners from each of those courses.
+The course which has produced the most winners of the Welsh Grand National is Chepstow; there have been a total of 7 winners of this race who ran at Chepstow last time out.
+The next best courses, which have produced the second most winners, are Newbury and Cheltenham; there have been a total of 3 winners from each of those courses.

-The race is open to both sexes with the Male runners having produced a total of 19 winners from a total of 361 runners whilst the Female runners have produced 1 winner from a total of 13 runners.
+The race is open to both sexes, with male runners having produced a total of 19 winners from a total of 358 runners, while female runners have produced 1 winner from a total of 14 runners.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Welsh Grand National: